shirshak55/Bee-Connect/README.md

 * Fully test with chrome headless browser and 90% code coverage
 * Advertisement support
 * Payments with leading provider like paypal, stripe.
+* API For mobile devices
+* JWT based authentication for mobile device

 > Please don't abuse this project by adding this to marketplace like codecanyon.
 Actually that really sucks :(